-Wendy (Wenhsien) Cheng is counsel in the China Brands team based in our New York office.
+Wendy (Wenhsien) Cheng is partner in the China Brands team based in our New York office.
 She advises and manages clients’ global trademark portfolios and prepares IP protection strategy for a wide range of businesses, including but not limited to, FORTUNE 100 technology companies, a FORTUNE 500 LED manufacturer, a leading hospitality brand, high-end luxury apparel brands, financial institutions, national universities, and entertainment companies.
 She focuses her practice on international trademark and copyright matters, including trademark clearance, brand counseling, trademark prosecution and contested proceedings, anti-counterfeiting, dispute resolution, and litigation, with a specific focus on Greater China, but also including other Asian countries.

 Wendy was recognized as a New York "Rising Star" in 2014, 2015, 2016, 2019 and 2020 for Intellectual Property by Super Lawyers magazine.
 She was also recognized in 2022 as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Law by The Best Lawyers in America®.
 Wendy was named a "Trademark Leader" in 2023 by World IP Review.

 Wendy was born and raised in Taiwan and received education in both Taiwan and the US.
 She is fluent in both English and Chinese.
 She loves to travel and has visited more than 20 countries worldwide.
 Her bilingual background allows her to have a great understanding with respect to the differences between Eastern and Western business cultures and be a great link in between.

 She regularly advises on trademark prosecution/enforcement matters in Greater China, including but not limited to, conducting clearance searches, providing opinions regarding opposition and invalidation actions, drafting demand letters, and forming unique filing strategies in Greater China.